rShetty/pencil/resiliency-in-ds.md

 a lot of unknown unknowns in our architecture.

-Netflix has championed this approach with tools like Chaos Monkey, Latency monkey etc which are part of Simian Army suite of applications.
+Netflix has championed this approach with tools like Chaos Monkey, Latency monkey etc which are part of [Simian Army](https://github.com/Netflix/SimianArmy) suite of applications.

-### Conclusion:
+### In Conclusion:

 Though following some of these patterns will help you acheive resiliency, these are no silver bullet.
 Systems do fail, and the sad truth is we have